Research Team (continued)

 Dr. David Savitz is Professor of Epidemiology in the Brown University School of Public Health with joint appointments as a Professor of Obstetrics and Gynecology and Pediatrics in the Alpert Medical School.
 His epidemiologic research has addressed a wide range of topics including exposures to physical and chemical hazards in the workplace and community, health impact of exposures associated with military deployment, environmental effects of energy development, risks from environmental exposures during pregnancy, and drinking water safety.
 He has authored more than 400 papers in professional journals and is the editor or author of four books on environmental epidemiology.
 He is an elected member of the National Academy of Medicine.
 Dr. Savitz is a consultant on PRESTO who advises on topics related to pregnancy loss.

 Dr. Henrik Toft Sorensen is Professor of Clinical Epidemiology and is founder of the Department of Clinical Epidemiology at Aarhus University, Denmark, which was established in 2000.
 Henrik Toft Sørensen is head of the department and since 2004 has been adjunct professor of epidemiology at Boston University.
 He is furthermore Visiting Professor at Stanford University and Editor of Clinical Epidemiology.
 His research interests involve investigating the safety of medical interventions, in particular drugs and procedures.
 Dr. Sørensen has a long history of collaboration with Boston University investigators.
 He is Co-investigator of the Snart Gravid and Snart Foraeldre time-to-pregnancy studies being conducted in Denmark, studies after which PRESTO is modeled.
-His recent work focuses on studying the effects of medications such as non-steroidal anti-inflammatory drugs and the risk of miscarriage.
+His recent work focuses on studying the effects of medications such as non-steroidal anti-inflammatory medications and the risk of miscarriage.

 To enroll in PRESTO, please click here.